stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

 ---

-## mapping
+## Mapping
+- Need to map ancient and modern samples a little differently, based on the fact that ancient samples only have SE reads, whereas modern samples are PE.
-Need to map them a little differently.
-Below are two mapping scripts for each approach.
+- Below are two mapping scripts for each approach.

 ### script for mapping the ancient samples - these are all single end (SE) reads
 ```shell